vegardit/fast-apt-mirror.sh/README.md

 ## <a name="what-is-it"></a>What is it?

-**fast-apt-mirror.sh** is a self-contained Bash script that helps you easily and quickly determine and configure a fast APT mirror on [Debian](https://www.debian.org/), [Ubuntu](https://ubuntu.com/), [Pop!_OS](https://pop.system76.com/), [Kali](https://www.kali.org/) systems.
+**fast-apt-mirror.sh** is a self-contained Bash script that helps you to easily and quickly determine and configure a fast APT repository mirror on [Debian](https://www.debian.org/), [Ubuntu](https://ubuntu.com/), [Pop!_OS](https://pop.system76.com/), [Kali](https://www.kali.org/) systems.

 It was born out of the ongoing stability [issues](https://github.com/actions/runner-images/issues?q=is%3Aissue+azure.archive.ubuntu.com) with the `azure.archive.ubuntu.com` Ubuntu